seanboe/JavaCalculator/README.md

 ## InfixParser Class
 NEEED TO ADDDD

-## Main Class
-This is just a class we use to test certain methods, logic, etc.

 ## Statistics Class
 The <samp>Statistics</samp> class is essentially split into 2 parts, linear regression significance tests.
-For the linear regression,
+For the linear regression, TODOOOOOOOOO

 ## VariableDefinitionException Class
 NEEED TO ADDDD

 ## Exception classes
 These classes define exceptions for invalid mathematical calculations or anything that makes function computation incorrect.

 ### ArithmeticException